luigi311/mellow/QA.md

 - [x] Pause/play/skip work as expected
 - [x] Shuffle/repeat/sequential modes work as expected
-- [ ] Seeking works as expected
+- [x] Seeking works as expected
   - [x] Seeking to any point in the song (click or drag)
   - [x] Seeking to the end and releasing the seek bar
-  - [ ] Seeking to the end and back
+  - [x] Seeking to the end and back
-    - FIX: Gapless: Breaks the "about-to-finish" callback for the current track
-- [ ] Gapless/non-gapless playback works as expected
+- [x] Gapless/non-gapless playback works as expected
-  - FIX: Gapless: Issues with seeking
 - [x] Non-fatal errors are handled gracefully

 Song Queue: